Afshin-A/Obsidian/CS/Databases/B-Tree.md

 Integer comparison is significantly faster than memory de-referencing.
-The CPU uses digital circuits inside its ALU component to perform arithmetic and bitwise operations extremely fast (0.5 to 1 nanosecond).
+The CPU uses digital circuits inside its ALU (arithmetic logic unit) component to perform arithmetic and bitwise operations extremely fast (0.5 to 1 nanosecond).
 Memory access gets progressively slower from L1 to L2, and L3 caches, to RAM

+For a B-tree, we spend more time comparing adjacent elements kept in continuous arrays than traveling to child nodes.
+That makes a B-tree much faster than a traditional binary tree.

-In Postgress Each block can hold up to 8 KB on disk Data is loaded from disk into memory
+In Postgres, each block can hold up to 8 KB on disk Data is loaded from disk into memory
 Without indexing, querying takes O(n)
 But we use B Trees to optimize querying to O(log(n))